October 30, 2019

 Freedom Award Student Forum

 The annual Student Forum is the opening event for the National Civil Rights Museum's Freedom Award celebration.
-The Forum allows students and members of the Memphis community an opportunity to hear from leaders in the ongoing struggle for civil and human rights.
-Led by a guest emcee, the goal is to expose youth and the community to civil and human rights leaders and to bridge the gap between everyday people and leaders.
-Recognizing that they began their life's journey as everyday people, these leaders tell their story on how they were able to accomplish extraordinary things because of their commitment to equality, justice and freedom.
+The Forum allows students an opportunity to hear from leaders in the ongoing struggle for civil and human rights.

 Keeper of the Dream Award

-The Keeper of the Dream Award is a public recognition of selected youth in grades 6 – 12.
-The 2017 Keeper of the Dream Award recipients are Illeana Real, Trinity Walker, Jalisa Wooten and Haddy Betapudi.
 This award celebrates and recognizes the heroism of many young people who will have the amazing responsibility of safeguarding our freedom while ensuring equal rights and opportunities for others.
-Shelby County students in grades 6 – 12 who have demonstrated acts of compassion, leadership, commitment and service are nominated by educators and community leaders.
-Keeper of the Dream Award nominations are open until Saturday, September 15, 5:00pm.
+Area students in grades 6 – 12 who have demonstrated acts of compassion, leadership, commitment and service are self-nominated or nominated by educators and community leaders.
+Keeper of the Dream Award nominations are open until Friday, September 20, 5:00pm.